afantasia-me/afantasia-me.github.io/_posts/2022-09-05-cutscenes-are-never-first-person.md

 If I chose to play Beethoven's Fifth but change some things here and there, that is valid.
 It's my right as a performer.
 Maybe others will ask *why* I changed it, to which I may or may not be able to provide an answer, but they cannot say I was not allowed to.
 That's performance, and it's always different in timing and framing and substance.
 Perhaps not by much, but it's there.

 That's because performance is inherently first person.
 Only the performer truly experiences it.
-All others are, instead, constructing this illusory third person perspective, infering thought and intent, including any other performers.
+All others are, instead, constructing this illusory third-person perspective, inferring thought and intent, including any other performers.
 So this perspective is clearly valid!
 Performers in an orchestra are not having a lesser experience than their audience, after all, simply a different one.

 But that's something lost on a lot of games.
 The focus is on the perspective, rather than the experience.
 If you want to make a film, but rendered in 3D, and with a POV perspective, go for it.
 But a game is not just that.
 Not many games get that.
-A few feel it, subconsciously "getting it" with their experiencial focus on gameplay and storytelling and so forth.
-Fewer acknowledge it, either by establishing it as a rule for the game's design and presentation (see Half Life, God of War 2018), or even moreso by directly referencing this in the game itself (see the Stanley Parable).
+A few feel it, subconsciously "getting it" with their experiential focus on gameplay and storytelling and so forth.
+Fewer acknowledge it, either by establishing it as a rule for the game's design and presentation (see Half Life, God of War 2018), or even more so by directly referencing this in the game itself (see the Stanley Parable).

 We praise some games for never breaking the flow with a cutscene.
 Meanwhile, those same games still have sections where you are locked in, listening to dialogue or watching a scripted sequence, perhaps waiting for a door to open.